The “Organic” Craze: Is Eating Organic Really That Important?

 It saves water.
 Organic farms use water more efficiently than traditional irrigation farms.
 In the face of nationwide droughts, this is a major benefit to the environment that’ll pay off dividends for future generations.

 It creates healthier soil.
 Things like chemical fertilizer dependency create a staggering loss of healthy topsoil in the US every year.
 Organic farmers use little to no tilling, which helps promote healthier soil for future generations.

 It’s good for biodiversity.
-To account for avoiding pesticides, organic farmers create and maintain a habitat for an array of different insects and vertebrates.
+To account for avoiding pesticides, organic farmers create and maintain habitat for an array of different insects and vertebrates.
 This is a big win for the environment.